 The ASA welcomed Paddy Power's cooperation in responding promptly and their confirmation that the ad would not be repeated in the UK pending the outcome of the investigation, as directed by the ASA.

-PISTORIUS TRIAL IF HE IS FOUND NOT GUILTY was likely to be seen as making light of the serious decision making process involved in that trial.
-We therefore considered the ad went further than simply being in poor taste and that it was likely
+THE OSCAR PISTORIUS TRIAL IF HE IS FOUND NOT GUILTY was likely to be seen as making light of the serious decision making process involved in that trial.
+We therefore considered the ad went further than simply being in poor taste and that it was

 For the reasons given, we concluded that the ad breached the Code.